MA in Library and Information Science

 Effective for Fall 2017 onward, students who want to apply for MLIS scholarships must do so through the SPRINGAward system.

-The deadline for all semesters is June 1.
+The scholarship applications open November 4 and the deadline for all semesters is April 17th.

 Important: You will be unable to apply for scholarships unless you have been officially admitted to the program and have activated your USF email.